PGScatalog/pgsc_calc/docs/index.rst

 These are some of the fetures and improvements we're planning for the ``pgsc_calc``:

-- Improved population reference panels (merged 1000 Genomes & Human Genome Diversity Project (HGDP) for use within the pipeline
 - Further optimizations to the PCA & ancestry similarity analysis steps focused on improving automatic QC
-- Performance improvments to make ``pgsc_calc`` work with 1000s of scoring files in paralell (e.g. integration with `OmicsPred`_)
+- Performance improvements to make ``pgsc_calc`` work with 1000s of scoring files in paralell (e.g. integration with `OmicsPred`_)

 .. _OmicsPred: https://www.omicspred.org